ZHIYAO1219/ORA_KG/README.md

 **Crawler module**

 In our project, we have to obtain all of the course data from the website first.<br>
-It is a tool developed with selenium, an web browser automation tool that can help us interact with website by code, and beautiful soup, a classic crawling tool that is intuitive and relatively easy to use.
+It is a tool developed with Selenium, a web browser automation tool that can help us interact with websites by code, and Beautiful Soup, a classic crawling tool that is intuitive and relatively easy to use.
 In Crawler.ipynb you can input a desirable department ID to our function crawlByDepId(depId) and it will give you a csv file with all of the classes' "ClassId", "ClassName" and "ClassSummary"<br>

 **n-gram module**

 Sometimes, there words like 'machine learning' or 'data science' only convey their intended meaning when combined.
 Otherwise, they fail to communicate the true concept.
-We have two basic way to solve this problem.
+We have two basic ways to solve this problem.
-1. Using n-gram method, which help you find the frequency ranking of n consecutive words in the text you are interested in.
-For example, after preprocessing, we put text from a blog of data science to n-gram function.
-Then, we get ['artificial intelligence', 'machine learning', 'big data', 'deep learning', ...] which can alse be seem as the most popular word in this topic.
+1. Using the n-gram method, which helps you find the frequency ranking of n consecutive words in the text you are interested in.
+For example, after preprocessing, we put text from a blog of data science to the n-gram function.
+Then, we get ['artificial intelligence', 'machine learning', 'big data', 'deep learning', ...] which can also be seen as the most popular word in this topic.
-2. Asking chatGPT which are the most popular world in certain topic.
-For example, we ask chatGPT: "Give me top 24 keywords in the field Operations research." and we get ['Linear Programming', 'Inventory Management', 'Stochastic Processes', 'Decision Analysis'...].<br><br>
+2. Asking chatGPT which is the most popular world in certain topics.
+For example, we ask chatGPT: "Give me the top 24 keywords in the field Operations research." and we get ['Linear Programming', 'Inventory Management', 'Stochastic Processes', 'Decision Analysis'...].<br><br>
 We put our 2-gram example in dictionary.pickle.
-With this dictionary we can tell which words pair should be together rather than be seperated arbitrary.
+With this dictionary, we can tell which words pair should be together rather than be separated arbitrarily.

 #### 2.2.2 Document Preprocessing
 The document preprocessing techniques are utilized first to simplify texts and help reduce the modeling complexity, which can further improve the modeling efficiency and reduce noise.

 **Translate into English**
--    All the documents are firstly translated into English form.
+-    All the documents are first translated into English form.
 -    `from googletrans import Translator`
 `translator = Translator()`